Cuntz-Li algebras from a-adic numbers: A duality theorem for -adic groups A duality theorem for a-adic groups

 For any $a$ and integer $n$, let $a^{(n)}$ denote the sequence given by $a^{(n)}_i=a_{-i+n}$.
 We have $(a^{(n)})^{(n)}_i=a^{(n)}_{-i+n}=a_{-(-i+n)+n}=a_i$, so $(a^{(n)})^{(n)}=a$.
 In particular, we set $a^*=a^{(0)}$ and $a^\#=a^{(-1)}$.

 Now we fix some sequence $a$, and our goal is to explain why $a^\#$ might be a better choice than $a^*$ for our purposes.
-First of all, note that if $\Omega^{(n)}$ and $\Omega^{(m)}$ are the $a$-adic numbers coming from $a^{(n)}$ and $a^{(m)}$, respectively, then $\Omega^{(n)}$ and $\Omega^{(m)}$ are isomorphic (as abelian topological groups) by Proposition~\ref{omega-isomorphism} and the succeeding remark.
+First of all, note that if $\O^{(n)}$ and $\O^{(m)}$ are the $a$-adic numbers coming from $a^{(n)}$ and $a^{(m)}$, respectively, then $\O^{(n)}$ and $\O^{(m)}$ are isomorphic by \propref{omega-isomorphism} and the succeeding remark.

-Let $x\in\Omega$ and $y\in\Omega^\#$ and put
+Let $x\in\O$ and $y\in\O^\#$ and put

 where $x^{(j)}$ and $y^{(j)}$ are the truncations of $x$ and $y$.
 Then $z_j$ will eventually be constant.
 Indeed, note that